 Log into Lattice using your Sourcegraph Google authenticator.
 You will be prompted to write different types of reviews through qualitative and quantitative questions on your dashboard.

 We encourage all reviewers to use the SBI framework for giving feedback while filling out their reviews.
 SBI is a framework developed by the Center For Creative Leadership and is used all around the world.
 It works because it forces people to speak about feedback in a specific, actionable way.
-By using SBI, you will automatically counteract some of the neurological responses activated by the limbic system or your threat zone.
+By using SBI, you can counteract some of the stress-inducing responses activated by the limbic system or your threat zone.
 Feedback helps us continuously grow and it’s important to live that value by being specific and actionable in your feedback.
 The more specific you are in your responses, the more likely the feedback will be received and land in a helpful way for your teammate.
 Clear is kind!

 Situation: the where and when (shaping the context of the feedback)